dB-Ryzen/mAYHEM/Boot-Process.md

 The boot process is a bit of madness, but justifiable madness.

-## Overview
+### Overview

 The LPC4320 bootloader initializes the Cortex-M4F core to boot from the start of external SPI flash.
 The M0 core stays in reset.
 The bootstrap code runs from SPI flash, on the Cortex-M4F.
-The bootstrap initializes the Cortex-M0 to execute the application code, then sleeps.
-The application code configures the Cortex-M4F to run the baseband code.
+The bootstrap initializes the Cortex-M0 to execute the application code from SPI flash, then sleeps.
+The application code copies the baseband code into RAM, configures the Cortex-M4F to run from RAM, then resets the Cortex-M4F to begin baseband execution.

+(TODO: A diagram would be helpful, showing the M4F and M0 activities vs. time.)

 ### Bootstrap